Frequently Asked Questions (FAQ)

 Q: Do you retin other manufacturer’s wares?
 What do you charge?

 We can re-tin any kind of copper cookware when the tin room is fired up to tin our own goods.
-That happens irregularly based on pots coming off the production line and there are always several retinning jobs in the queue, so it takes a little while (usually a few weeks).
+That happens irregularly based on pots coming off the production line and there are always a bunch of retinning jobs in the queue, so it takes a little while (usually a few weeks).
 You can determine your pots’ retinning needs by examining the interior surface for signs of copper showing through.
 The tin can be quite discolored owing to oxidation (a harmless darkening), but upon washing any actual openings to the copper walls or floor, if evident, will indicate the pot is ready for refinishing.

 If you’re unsure, letting a splash of vinegar sit on the suspicious surface for a couple of hours will usually reveal thin spots as a light green-ish (verdigris) streak.
 Now and then we receive a pot that still has years of wear left in its tin lining, so we like folks to be sure their pots need the work before they incur shipping costs (which, given the weight of some copper cookware, can be considerable).